 Praveen would like to spend Rs 80 lakh on his children's higher education.
 Considering an inflation of 8 per cent, this amount would swell to Rs2.74 crore by the time this money is required.
 He has already accumulated Rs3.72 lakh for this purpose.
 Considering a return of 12 per cent, an SIP of Rs 25,000 would fulfil this goal.
 But he needs to increase the SIP amount every year by at least 10 per cent.

-Action: Invest Rs 25,000 every month in multi-cap funds for children's higher education.
+Action: Invest Rs 25,000 every month in flexi-cap funds for children's higher education.

 Praveen aims to spend Rs 20 lakh each in today's value on his kids' weddings.
 At an inflation rate of 8 per cent, this amount would inflate to Rs 2.35 crore for both of his kids.
 He has accumulated Rs 2.4 lakh in mutual funds so far for his children's weddings.
 An SIP of Rs 7,500, increasing every year at 10 per cent, would be sufficient for this goal.

-Action: Invest Rs 7,500 every month in multi-cap funds.
+Action: Invest Rs 7,500 every month in flexi-cap funds.

 Praveen would need a retirement corpus of Rs 12.94 crore to maintain the same lifestyle in his post-retirement years (at a return of 9 per cent and an inflation of 8 per cent in the post-retirement years).
 He has so far accumulated Rs 10.54 lakh for this purpose.
 His mandatory monthly EPF deductions of Rs 25,000 would alone fetch him around Rs 4.36 crore at an average interest rate of 8 per cent.
 For the remaining amount, he can do an SIP of Rs 31,000 per month.
 Again he needs to increase this contribution by 10 per cent every year.